Frequently asked questions about school and welfare services

 In preschool, it's the head of the division the child belongs to who manages the child's affairs and is responsible for communication with the parents.

-In primary school, it's the child's class teacher who manages the child's affairs and is responsible for communication with the parents.
+In primary school, it's the child's homeroom teacher who manages the child's affairs and is responsible for communication with the parents.

 What is a contact person?